Delete Node In A Linked List

 (i.e.,

-.
-This effectively overwrites the current node's value with the value of the next node.
+node) and copy it intonode.next.
+This effectively overwrites the current node's value with the value of the next node.node -

 pointer of

-.
-This step essentially removes the next node from the list by bypassing it in the sequence.
+nextto skip over the immediate next node.
+This can be done by settingnodetonode.next.
+This step essentially removes the next node from the list by bypassing it in the sequence.node.next.next -

 will contain the value that was in